Last updated on December 27, 2022

-What Are Natural Black Diamonds?
+What Are Black Diamonds?

+Treated black diamonds are created in labs by treating colourless diamonds, usually of extremely low value, because of the high amount of inclusions.
+Heat or radiation treatment graphitizes the fractures and turns the colour of these gems to black.
 As you might guess, treated black diamonds are more affordable and common than naturally occurring ones.
-Since natural black diamonds are relatively rare, you should know that if you are about to buy a black diamond for an affordable price, it is very likely to be a white diamond that has been treated.
+Since natural black diamonds are relatively rare, you should know that if you are about to buy a black diamond at an affordable price, it is very likely to be a treated white diamond.

 Are Black Diamonds Low-Quality Stones?